FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: SIMULATED VEHICLES

 \section{SIMULATED VEHICLES}

-FlightGoggles is able to simulate scenarios including both real-life vehicles in flight, and vehicles with simulated dynamics and inertial measurements.
-This section details the models used for simulation of multicopter dynamics and inertial measurements.
+FlightGoggles can be applied to scenarios including both real-life and simulated vehicles.
+This section details the models used for simulation of flight dynamics and inertial measurements of multicopter vehicles.
+Additionally, FlightGoggles provides a simple car dynamics simulation, which is also described here.